PaNOSC-ViNYL/McStasScript/README.md

     plot = plotter.make_sub_plot(data)

+## Use in existing project
+If one wish to work on existing projects using McStasScript, there is a reader included that will read a McStas Instrument file and write the corresponding McStasScript python instrument to disk.
+Here is an example where the PSI_DMC.instr example is converted:

+    Reader = reader.McStas_file("PSI_DMC.instr")
+    reader.write_python_file("PSI_DMC_generated.py")

+It is highly advised to run a check between the output of the generated file and the original to ensure the process was sucessful.

 ## Method overview
 Here is a quick overview of the available methods of the main classes in the project.
 Most have more options from keyword arguments that are explained in the manual, but also in python help, for example help(instr.McStas_instr.show_components).